 And Rabona's hair became thicker as the healer was unable to do something about it.
 Her mother Pising would always comb Rabona's long hair.
 Rabona was also told by her mother to always fix her hair so it wouldn't be an annoyance to her whenever she does her school or house work.

 Probably because of these changes that Rabona's attitude changed as well.
 She became lazy both at doing her school works and house works.
-She no longer helps her mother around.
+She no longer help her mother around.
 She doesn't even want to fix herself, specially her hair.
 She became a different Rabona.

 "Mom, could you go cook the rice?
 I don't want to do anything, this hair was such an annoyance.
 That's why I should just be serve because of this," snarled Rabona.

 "Don't lose hope my child.
-Instead you should go on with life and find ways to overcome this," her mother Pising, pleaded.
+Instead you should go on with life and find ways to overcome this," her mother Pising pleaded.

 "Whatever!
 I'm tired of this!
 Go away and just fix me something to eat.
-It's your fault, it's both your fault that I became like this," yelled the disobedient daughter.
+It's your fault, it's both your fault that I became like this!" yelled the disobedient daughter.